cheshireoctopus/cheshireoctopus.github.io/content/blog/customer-problems-vs-business-problems/index.md

 ---
-title: "Customer Problems vs. Business Problems"
+title: 'Customer Problems vs. Business Problems'
-date: "2019-06-01"
+date: '2019-06-01'
-path: "/customer-problems-vs-business-problems/"
+path: '/customer-problems-vs-business-problems/'
-tags: ["Product"]
+tags: ['Product']
+redirects:
+  - /customer-problems-vs-business-problems
 ---

 A notable takeaway from Dave Wascha's [20 Years of Product Management in 25 Minutes](https://www.youtube.com/watch?v=i69U0lvi89c&feature=share) is that companies often loose sight of their own mission and begin solving their own problems instead of solving their customers' problems.